findlayaw/contextSelector/README.md

 - Real-time token counting of the entire formatted output
 - Search for files and folders
 - Save and load selection templates
+- Manage and include instruction prompts with your code context
 - Graph mode for analyzing code relationships
 - Code Maps mode for extracting code structure
 - Multiple output formats (Markdown and XML)